Search Index Features

 A token filter can create stems from tokens to increase the matches for a search term.
 For example, if a token filter creates the stem play, a search can return matches for player, playing, and playable.

-The Search Service has default tokenizers available.
-For a list of all available tokenizers, see Default Token Filters.
+The Search Service has default token filters available.
+For a list of all available token filters, see Default Token Filters.